 - Dolphins are found worldwide in all the oceans and seas except the Caspian and Aral Seas.

 - The general habitat range of dolphins in the tropical and temperate waters of the ocean.

 - However, not all species of dolphins are found in all oceans, especially in the Arctic and Antarctic Oceans.

 - All the dolphin species have a different habitat range, but all species usually avoid the extremely cold waters of the polar zones.

 - Dolphins have the same life cycle as land mammals.

 - They reach sexual maturity at the age of 5 to 10 years, depending on the species they belong to.

 - The gestation period varies between species.
-Species of small size like Tucuxi have 11 to 12 months gestation period while the largest species Orca have up to 17 months.
+Species of small size like Tucuxi have an 11 to 12 months gestation period while the largest species Orca have up to 17 months.

 - Dolphins typically bear a single calf.